Min Razagyi: Siamese invasion

 It proved to be the last invasion of mainland Burma by Siam.
 At Syriam, Razagyi assigned De Brito, the leader of Portuguese mercenaries in his navy, to lead the garrison, and returned home by sea.
-The Chief Minister Maha Pyinnya Kyaw, the trusted minister of the king, died on the return trip, and was cremated and buried at the Hmawdin Pagoda near Negrais.
+The Chief Minister Maha Pyinnya Kyaw, the trusted minister of the king, died on the return trip, and was cremated and buried at the Mawtinzun Pagoda near Negrais.
 The 3,000 households brought from Pegu were settled at Urittaung and along the Mayu river and at Thandwe.